jordanbell2357/jordanbell2357.github.io/CV.md

 - Andrews, George E., and Jordan Bell.
 “Euler’s Pentagonal Number Theorem and the Rogers-Fine Identity.” *Annals of Combinatorics* 16, no. 3 (2012): 411–20. <https://doi.org/10.1007/s00026-012-0139-4>.

 - Bell, Jordan.
-“A New Method for Constructing Nonlinear Modular *n*-Queens Solutions.” *Ars Combinatoria* 78 (2006): 151–55. <http://www.combinatoire.ca/ArsCombinatoria/index.html>.
+“A New Method for Constructing Nonlinear Modular *n*-Queens Solutions.” *Ars Combinatoria* 78 (2006): 151–55.
+[Ars Combinatoria.
+A Canadian Journal of Combinatorics](http://www.combinatoire.ca/ArsCombinatoria/index.html).

 - ———.
 “A Summary of Euler’s Work on the Pentagonal Number Theorem.” *Archive for History of Exact Sciences* 64, no. 3 (2010): 301–73. <https://doi.org/10.1007/s00407-010-0057-y>.